 This content is current only at the time of printing.
 This document was printed on 25 September 2018.
 A current copy is located at https://apvma.gov.au/node/226

 You are here

-We do not issue multiple formal warnings in relation to the same breach.
+We do not issue multiple formal warnings in relation to the same suspected contravention.

-The APVMA considers that publishing information about enforcement matters provides for a broader educative and deterrent effect.
+The APVMA considers publishing information about enforcement matters helps to deter future acts of non-compliance.